 Boons: Boons represent special abilities, possessions, or advantages that set your character apart from everyone else.
 Many Boons can be purchased twice to increase their effect.
 Some Boons also have Prerequisite Stat and Skill ratings that you must meet or exceed to purchase the Boon in question.

 Energy: Energy is a measure of how much fight you have left in you, and your general state of immediate health.
 Energy damage symbolizes small scrapes, bruises and light damage that isn’t life-threatening.
 Once your Energy pool drops below 1, you begin suffering Wounds.

 Wounds: Wound damage is serious business and sustaining too many can very quickly lead to the death of your character!
-Most folks are immediately Knocked Out when they sustain 1 Wound, but special people like heroes and villains can sustain no more than 2 Wounds.
-Upon sustaining a third Wound, you are Knocked Out.
+Most folks are immediately Knocked Out when they sustain 1 Wound, but special people like Adventurers and Player Characters can sustain up to 3 Wounds.
+Upon sustaining a fourth Wound, even these special folks are Knocked Out.

 Defense: Your Character’s Defense score is the difficulty number that an attacker needs to roll equal to or over when they are trying to smash you in combat!
 Your Defense score is equal to 10 + your Agility OR Intellect Stat Modifier + Armor Modifier + Shield Modifier + Bonus Modifier.

 Failing: Everyone has a fatal flaw, even Heroes!
 All Player Characters choose one Failing, a vice or personality flaw that mars their otherwise sterling character.